-- 116. Every member of the Class has purchased and/or ingested/injected the ABILIFY Products or is the successor, family member, assign, and/or dependant of a person who purchased, ingested, and/or injected the ABILIFY Products; - 117.
-The Class Members' damages would not have occurred, but for the acts, omissions and/or negligence of the Respondents in failing to ensure that the ABILIFY Products were safe to use, for failing to provide adequate warning of the unreasonable risks associated with using the drug, for false or misleading representations and for omitting to disclose important information to Class Members, to their physicians, and to Health Canada; - 118.
+- 116. Every member of the Class has purchased and/or ingested/injected ABILIFY or is the successor, family member, assign, and/or dependant of a person who purchased, ingested, and/or used ABILIFY; - 117.
+The Class Members' damages would not have occurred, but for the acts, omissions and/or negligence of the Respondents in failing to ensure that ABILIFY was safe to use, for failing to provide adequate warning of the unreasonable risks associated with using the drug, for false or misleading representations and for omitting to disclose important information to Class Members, to their physicians, and to Health Canada; - 118.
 In consequence of the foregoing, each member of the Class is justified in claiming at least one or more of the following as damages: - a.
-Physical and mental/emotional injuries, including pain, suffering, anxiety, fear, loss of quality and enjoyment of life, increased risk of mental problems, damage to and/or loss of reputation;
+Physical and mental/emotional injuries, including pain, suffering, anxiety, fear, loss of quality and enjoyment of life, increased risk of mental problems, damage to and/or loss of reputation; - b.

-- b.
 Out-of-pocket expenses incurred or to be incurred, including those connected with hospital stays, medical treatment, life care, medications, medical monitoring services, and the diagnosis and treatment of the compulsive behaviours; - c.
-Extensive financial losses (such as from gambling or spending) and out-ofpocket expenses, including loss of income and loss of future income; - d.
-Refund of the purchase price of the ABILIFY Products or alternatively, the incremental costs of the ABILIFY Products as paid for by the class members and/or by the Régie de l'assurance maladie du Québec, the Ontario Health Insurance Plan, and other provincial health insurers; and - e.
-Punitive damages; - 119.
-As a direct result of the Respondents' conduct, the users' family members and dependents have, had, and/or will suffer damages and loss including: - a.
-Out-of-pocket expenses, including debts accrued and/or paying or providing nursing, housekeeping and other services; - b.
-Loss of income and loss of future income; and - c.
-Loss of support, guidance, care, consortium, and companionship that they might reasonably have expected to receive if the injuries had not occurred; - 120.
-All of these damages to the Class Members are a direct and proximate result of the use of the ABILIFY Products and the Respondents' conduct, negligence and reckless failure to adequately disclose necessary information and the risks associated with the drug;
+Extensive financial losses (such as from gambling or spending) and outof-pocket expenses, including loss of income and loss of future income; - d.
+Refund of the purchase price of ABILIFY or alternatively, the incremental costs of ABILIFY as paid for by the Class Members and/or by the Régie de l'assurance maladie du Québec, the Ontario Health Insurance Plan, and other provincial health insurers; and